TheCoreMan/problematic-api-server/README.md

 This project is based mostly around the API spec in `spec/openapi.yaml`.
 Use `./scripts/generate.sh` to generate the server and client if you change the API.

+> Note: some files are ignored when generating the server and client.
+Make sure
+> that your changes propagate to the ignored files as well.

+To implement a specific service, go to `/server/go/XXX_service.go` and implement the methods there.